 It is the brain’s ability to modify its own connections and neural networks, referred to in the context of improving learning and cognitive ability.
 It is the entire premise behind websites like Lumosity.com or SharpBrains.com.

-Neuroplasticity is also improved by the kratom alkaloid, rhynchophylline, as it acts as an NMDA receptor agonist.
+Neuroplasticity may also be improved by the kratom alkaloid, rhynchophylline, as it acts as an NMDA receptor agonist.
 NMDA plays a huge role in neuroplasticity, and when NMDA receptors are activated one develops a greater ability to learn and process new information.
-It makes the brain more adaptable in a way.
+It makes the brain more adaptable in away.

 Not only does dopamine make you want to study more because you are more content, it provides you with greater results from the time you spend studying.
 Mitragynine has proven to be a fairly potent mediator of dopamine levels in the brain.